SchweizerischeBundesbahnen/SwissPassLoginSDK-iOS/README.md

 ## Overview

-SwissPassLogin SDK is a client SDK for mobile apps communicating with the SwissPass OAuth 2.0 and OpenID Connect provider.
+SwissPassLogin SDK is a client library for mobile apps that facilitates the communication with the SwissPass OAuth 2.0 and OpenID Connect provider.

 ### SwissPass Login